GenieFramework/Genie.jl/docs/src/guides/Working_With_Genie_Apps.md

 You have successfully finished the first part of the step by step walkthrough - you now master the Genie basics, allowing you to set up a new app, register routes, add resources (controllers, models, and views), add database support, version the database schema with migrations, and execute basic queries with SearchLight!

-In the next part we'll look at more advanced topics like handling forms and file uploads, templates rendering, interactivity and more.
+In the next part _Working With Genie Apps Intermediary Topics_ we'll look at more advanced topics like handling forms and file uploads, templates rendering, interactivity and more.